wenguanwang/deepattention/README.md

-This repo contains a MATLAB re-implementation for
+This repo contains a CAFFE re-implementation for

 # "Deep Visual Attention Prediction", TIP18